ddwag1/swipeable-options/README.md

 # \<swipeable-options\>

-An element that has swipable content and option underneith
+An element that has swipeable content and options underneath.

 ## Install the Polymer-CLI